-- Hired Assistant Director of Maintenance and Construction and reorganized leadership positions. - Associate Director of FCM received two scholarships; one from APPA and another from SARAPPA to participate in the APPA Leadership Academy and regional professional development opportunities. - Property Management moved under FCM's department.
+- FCM's organizational chart has been redesigned - A market value survey was completed.
+Funding structures have been realigned and corresponding pay rate adjustments have begun to be implemented. - Hired Assistant Director of Maintenance and Construction and reorganized leadership positions. - LaKitha Hughes, Associate Director of FCM received two scholarships; one from APPA and another from SARAPPA to participate in the APPA Leadership Academy and regional professional development opportunities. - Property Management moved under FCM's department.